 A spread of infection in a nursing facility can cause significant harm to the residents or even claim their lives.
 The close proximity and shared environment of a nursing facility along with a resident’s compromised immune system makes them highly susceptible to a variety of it communicable infections including MRSA (Methicillin-Resistant Staphylococcus Aureus), C. diff (Clostridium difficile) and other harmful contagions.
-Unfortunately, the Bettendorf elder abuse attorneys at Rosenfeld Injury Lawyers have represented many residents who have suffered serious harm caused by the spread of infection while residing in the facility.
+Unfortunately, the Bettendorf elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many residents who have suffered serious harm caused by the spread of infection while residing in the facility.

 Iowa Masonic Health Facilities